 The two passenger terminals were at full capacity on January 21, 1964, with four liners in port.
-Above, from left to right: Caronia has arrived from the U.K. and departs to New York; Carmania arrived January 18 and departs on a Caribbean cruise.
-Queen of Bermuda arrived from a Caribbean cruise and departs January 22 on another; Santa Paula arrived from the Caribbean and sails mid-day to New York.
+Above, from left to right: Caronia arrives from the U.K. and departs to New York; Carmania arrived January 18 and departs on a Caribbean cruise.
+Queen of Bermuda arrives from a Caribbean cruise and departs January 22 on another; Santa Paula arrives from the Caribbean and sails mid-day to New York.

 Port Everglades in Fort Lauderdale and Hollywood, Florida, opened for cargo business in 1928 and welcomed its first passenger ships in 1931 when the United Fruit Company Talamanca and Pastores called on their voyages between New York and Central America.
 The port received only occasional cruise visits in the 1930's by several well-known liners such as the Cunard Caledonia, Panama Pacific Colombia, Canadian Pacific Duchess of Richmond and Holland America Volendam.
 Through most of the 1940's, passenger service was interrupted by World War II and its aftermath.

 The first regular passenger service commenced in October 1956 when the Portuguese flagship Santa Maria opened a new route from Lisbon to Port Everglades via Spain, Madeira, the Canary Islands, Venezuela, Curacao and Puerto Rico.
 In 1958, a total of 14,872 passengers were handled by the port, all at the Pier 4 Terminal (present site of Cruise Terminal 2).